Intercontinental ballistic missile: Post–Cold War

 In 1991, the United States and the Soviet Union agreed in the START I treaty to reduce their deployed ICBMs and attributed warheads.
+This treaty expired in 2009 and was replaced in 2010 by the New START treaty, signed by US President Barack Obama and Russian Federation President Dmitry Medvedev.
+In February 2023 the Russian Federation suspended its participation in the treaty.
+The New START treaty expired in February of 2026, leaving no major Nuclear proliferation treaties between the United States and any other nation.

 As of 2016, all five of the nations with permanent seats on the United Nations Security Council have fully operational long-range ballistic missile systems; Russia, the United States, and China also have land-based ICBMs (the US missiles are silo-based, while China and Russia have both silo and road-mobile (DF-31, RT-2PM2 Topol-M missiles).

 Israel is believed to have deployed a road mobile nuclear ICBM, the Jericho III, which entered service in 2008; an upgraded version is in development.

+As of 2026, China has silo launched, submarine launched, and road mobile ICBMs, with the third largest ICBM arsenal on earth at over 300 missiles, Including MIRVs and warheads in excess of 1 megaton.
+China rapidly modernized its nuclear arsenal, along with the rest of its military forces between the early 2000's and the early 2020's. with a warhead count estimated to be above 600, however nearly all Chinese warheads are thought to be stored separate from their launchers.

-India successfully test fired Agni V, with a strike range of more than 5000 km on 19 April 2012, claiming entry into the ICBM club.
-The missile's actual range is speculated by foreign researchers to be up to 8000 km with India having downplayed its capabilities to avoid causing concern to other countries.
-On 15 December 2022, first night trial of Agni-V was successfully carried out by SFC from Abdul Kalam Island, Odisha.
-The missile is now 20 percent lighter because the use of composite materials rather than steel material.
-The range has been increased to 7,000 km.
+India successfully test fired Agni V, with a strike range of more than 5000 km on 19 April 2012, joining the ranks of ICBM armed nations.
+The missile's actual range was speculated by foreign researchers to be up to 8000 km with India having downplayed its capabilities to avoid causing concern to other countries.
+On 15 December 2022, first night trial of Agni-V was successfully carried out by the Indian Strategic Forces Command from Abdul Kalam Island, Odisha.
+The missile launched during this test was claimed to be 20 percent lighter, with a stated range of 7,000 km.
+On 12 March 2024 India announced that it had successfully tested a 'multiple independently targetable reentry vehicle' (MIRV).